Amp'd Mobile: Amp'd Mobile Canada

 On March 14, 2007, Amp'd Mobile Canada was launched.
 It was based on a mobile virtual network operator (MVNO) partnership with Telus Mobility.
 Amp'd managed the marketing and multimedia content, while Telus Mobility handled the billing, customer care, retail aspects, and network.

 On August 1, 2007, after noticing Amp'd Mobile's financial problems in the USA, Telus Mobility announced that it would be discontinuing Amp'd service in Canada.
 Multimedia content was quickly pulled down, but users could still obtain a similar service from Telus Mobility or other providers.
 A transition period ensured uninterrupted voice and messaging services.
 During this time, customers were contacted via phone and were instructed to transition to the Telus Mobility network or that of another provider.

 Because the Amp'd Mobile phones were CDMA devices, it is very difficult to activate them on a cellular network today.
 Amp'd Mobile claimed that customers "will need to replace" their phones and service via Telus Mobility at no extra charge with a $300 credit.
 However, it is still possible to activate an Amp'd Mobile Phone with a CDMA carrier.

 On March 17, 2008, nearly a year after Amp'd Mobile Canada's debut, Koodo Mobile was launched by Telus Mobility as their discount MVNO.
 More importantly, it targeted the youth demographic previously sought by Amp'd.
 Unlike Amp'd, Koodo does not provide multimedia content.
-Koodo does, however, offer customizable budget plans for unlimited SMS, MMS, social networking and up to 10 GB of Internet data.
+Koodo does, however, offer customizable budget plans for unlimited SMS, MMS, social networking, and up to 10 GB of Internet data.

 Company and subscriber numbers

 2006

 At the end of 2006, Amp'd Mobile had over 100,000 subscribers.
-89 percent of its customer base is on postpaid contracts, and its total average revenue per user is “well over” $100 per month.
+89 percent of its customer base was on postpaid contracts, and its total average revenue per user was “well over” $100 per month.

 2007

-Amp'd Mobile filed for Chapter 11 bankruptcy protection June 1, 2007.
+Amp'd Mobile filed for Chapter 11 bankruptcy protection on June 1, 2007.
 Its subscriber base at the end of the first quarter was about 175,000 customers.

 On July 20, Amp'd announced its intentions to sell off all its assets at auction.
 In addition, Best Buy discontinued carrying the Amp'd post-paid service.

-On July 21, 2007 text messages began to be sent to Amp'd Mobile customer phones that stated: Your svc may be disconnected on 7.24 @ 12:01 am.
+On July 21, 2007, text messages began to be sent to Amp'd Mobile customer phones that stated: Your service may be disconnected on 7.24 @ 12:01 am.
 Go to www.ampd.com or contact the location where you activated your service for further information.

 On July 24, 2007, Amp'd website updated its FAQ with potential service disconnection pushed back to July 31, 2007.